Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     ```

 ### 2. Update credentials for existing EX hardware in the system

 1. Set `CRED_PASSWORD` to the new updated password:

     ```bash
     ncn-m001# read -s CRED_PASSWORD
     ncn-m001# echo $CRED_PASSWORD
     ```

     Expected output:

-    ```
+    ```text
     foobar
     ```

-2. Update the credentials used by CSM services for all previously discovered EX cabinet BMCs to the new global default:
+1. Update the credentials used by CSM services for all previously discovered EX cabinet BMCs to the new global default.

     ```bash
     ncn-m001# \
     REDFISH_ENDPOINTS=$(cray hsm inventory redfishEndpoints list --type '!RouterBMC' --format json | jq .RedfishEndpoints[].ID -r | sort -V )